epage/cargo-script-mvs/0000-cargo-script.md

   - `-m`, `-M`, and `-P` are available, but are the meanings clear enough?
 - Is there a way we could track what dependency versions have been built in the `CARGO_TARGET_DIR` and give preference to resolve to them, if possible.

-## `cargo <foo>` precedence

-The `cargo` command currently accepts
-- built-in commands
-- third-party commands
-- user aliases

-We'll now be adding in "single-file packages" and will need to determine what the precedence should be for these.

-For example, dlang's dub's precedence is:
-1. If `subcommand == "-"`, then its a single-file package read from stdin
-2. If `subcommand.ends_with(".d")`, then its a single-file package
-3. If `builtins.contains(subcommand)`, then its a subcommand
-4. if `subcommand.exists()`, then its a single-file package
-5. if `format!("{subcommand}.d").exists()`, then its a single-file package

 ## Embedded Manifest Format